 Queens University of Charlotte offers early decision and also offers early action.
 Early decision is binding, which means you must attend if you are admitted, while early action allows you to apply early without committing.

-🗓️ Early Decision I applications are due by November 1 EDI applicants should receive a decision by November 30.
+πŸ—“οΈ Early Decision I applications are due by November 15 EDI applicants should receive a decision by December 1.

-Queens University of Charlotte accepts approximately 86% of early action applicants and 69% all applicants for all deadlines.
-In 2022, Queens University of Charlotte admitted 85 of the 102 students who applied early decision.
-In 2021, Queens University of Charlotte admitted 1,493 of the 1,732 who applied early action.
+Queens University of Charlotte accepts around 5% of early action applicants and 71% all applicants for all deadlines.
+In 2022, Queens University of Charlotte admitted 66 of the 85 students who applied early decision.
+Last year, Queens University of Charlotte admitted 472 of the 944 who applied early action.

-Some students apply early to college to help their chances of getting in.
+Some students apply early to college to help their chances of acceptance.
 When you apply early, your application is considered before all the regular decision applicants apply.
-Applying early may increase the chance of being admitted, since it shows that you are very interested in a school.
+Applying early may increase the chance of admission, since it is a way to show your interest in a school.

 For applicants who are not residents of North Carolina, getting into Queens University of Charlotte is moderately difficult.